mattjlewis/diozero/docs/API.md

     **toggle** ()

-    : Toggle the state of the device
+    : Toggle the state of the device.

     *boolean* **isOn** ()